brandonmarshal/lsx-demo-theme/logs/week54/logs-week54-day2.md

     -   Rewrote GitHub issue #3438 into the correct Refactor template structure, preserving all existing content — pure structural remap, nothing deleted
     -   Reviewed #3401's human approval (Zared) — confirmed one real, not-yet-actioned finding (2 files still referencing a pre-restructuring flat file path) as still true against current repo state, recommended as a small follow-up commit pending go-ahead
 -   **Current state:** all 3 PRs' documentation now accurate and complete; #3403 still has a real, unresolved merge conflict against #3401; the 2 stale flat-path references remain outstanding pending approval to fix
+-   I rebased the stack in dependency order (`aiops`→`develop`, `refactor`→`aiops`, `fix`→`refactor`), resolving the `pr-creation-agent` deletion conflict by keeping the deletion and the `CHANGELOG.md` conflicts by hand-merging both sides' entries, verifying ancestry and a full passing test/lint run before each push.

 ---